jonmessier/Project-1-Example/README.md

 **Dec, 2022**\
 As a requirement for Coding Dojo Data Science w/ Python.

-## Comparing Linear Regression and Decision Tree models
+## Comparing Regression Models
-The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
-We will do this by looking at 2 different models of the Outlet_Sales Data
+The goal of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
+We will do this by looking at a few different models of the Outlet_Sales Data.
+I tune each model to one or more hyperparameters to improve test data's fit to the model.
+The models explored will be:
+ - Linear Regression
+ - Dummy Regression
+ - Decision Tree
+ - Bagged Tree
+ - Random Forest

+For each of the models used, the Mean Absolute Error (MAE), Mean Standard Error (MSE), Root Mean Squared (RMSE), and the coefficient of determination (R2) will be calculated and compared with each model.

 ## Data
 Raw data found [HERE](https://drive.google.com/uc?id=1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw)